What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 What "Case Is Being Actively Reviewed by USCIS" Status Means

-When your USCIS case status shows "actively reviewed," it means your application has moved beyond the initial receipt stage and is now in the processing system.
-While this status appears after USCIS accepts your paperwork, it doesn't necessarily mean an officer is looking at your case right now.
+When your USCIS case status shows “actively reviewed,” it means your application has moved beyond the initial receipt stage and is now in the processing system.
+This status appears after the initial stages of the USCIS process, such as receipt and preliminary checks.
+While this status appears after USCIS accepts your paperwork, it doesn’t necessarily mean an officer is looking at your case right now.
 Instead, it indicates your application is somewhere in the adjudication process, waiting for detailed examination by USCIS staff.

-This status typically appears after your "Case Received" notification.
+This status typically appears after your “Case Received” notification.
 It signals that your application has reached a USCIS processing location and joined the queue for review.
-While the "actively reviewed" status marks progress in your immigration journey, it serves as a general indicator that your case is in line for processing rather than pinpointing a specific moment in the workflow.
+This queue is part of the broader case review conducted by USCIS.
+While the “actively reviewed” status marks progress in your immigration journey, it serves as a general indicator that your case is in line for processing rather than pinpointing a specific moment in the workflow.

 Average Timeframes for "Actively Reviewed" Status